HepaGam B Prescribing Information

 - The measured potency of each lot is stamped on the vial label.

-- To ensure that the label claim of >312 International Units per milliliter is maintained over the product shelf life, a higher potency of 550 International Units per milliliter is targeted at the time of manufacture.
+- To ensure that the label claim of greater than 312 international units per milliliter is maintained over the product shelf life, a higher potency of 550 international units per milliliter is targeted at the time of manufacture.

 - This higher target potency is a manufacturing requirement to account for variability in the potency assay and changes in potency over time.